cmu-delphi/covidcast-modeling/intervention_mobility/README.md

 * `/code/`: this folder contains all the codes.

-* `/historic/`: this folder contains codes for implementing different ideas to estimate the causal effect of intervention with other confounding signals.
+* `/historic/`: this folder contains codes for implementing different ideas to estimate the causal effect of intervention with other confounding signals in the past, but not officially used.

 * `/html/`: this folder contains the main reports in HTML produced by R Markdown.